How to buy a house before you turn 25

 Mortgages tend to be available for up to 95% of the value of the property, meaning you may only need to save for a 5% deposit.

-However, the bigger your deposit, the better your chances of being offered the best first-time buyer mortgages.
 If you've saved enough for a 15% deposit, mortgage lenders will likely see you as less of a risk than someone with a 5% deposit.
-If this is the case, they should offer you lower interest rates.
+As such, they should offer you lower interest rates.
 On top of that, the monthly repayments should be lower, too.

 And don't forget that the size of the deposit you need will also depend on where you want to buy a house.